jorop/landscaping-docs/docs/gis-expert.md

 ## Vector Data Scale

 Like Raster Data Scale, the points of the Shapefile can be scaled independently.
-The `Override Vector Data Scale` let's you specify at which scale the Vector Data should be imported.
+The `Vector Data Scale` let's you specify at which scale the Vector Data should be imported.

-> If you set `Override Vector Data Scale` the value of `Override Raster Data Scale` will be ignored for Shapefiles.
+> If you set `Vector Data Scale` the value of `Override Raster Data Scale` will be ignored for Shapefiles.

 ## Draw Vector Data Debug

 After selecting files in the `Weightmaps and Landscape Material` dialog or in the `Import Roads, Railtracks, Rivers, etc.` section, the vector data is already loaded.
 To visualize it, check `Draw Vector Data Debug`.
 It will draw lines over the Landscape to preview, where the vector data from the Shapefile will be imported.

-By changing `Override Vector Data Scale` the change of the scale will also be reflected by it.
+By changing `Vector Data Scale` the change of the scale will also be reflected by it.

 It is possible to use the Gizmos to move the anchor of the shapefiles.
 Translation and Scale Gizmo can be used.